 The Bristol Public Library takes an active role in the development of our city and community; providing residents a place to learn, read or just relax with the daily newspaper in a beautiful comforting atmosphere.

 Bristol Public Library offers special areas of interest for children, and teens.
 We offer many special events like movies, genealogy workshops, reading programs and adult education classes.
 Be sure to check out our events page here

 The Bristol Public Library has two locations for your convenience.
 The Main Library is in Bristol, Virginia, and the Avoca Branch is in Bristol, Tennessee.

 The Bristol Library Association began as the inspiration of the 1900 Club – the first women’s study club in Bristol.
-In 1929 this group’s hard work bore fruit when the ladies convinced the cities of Bristol, Tennessee, and Bristol, Virginia, to come together for their first co-owned property: the Bristol Public Library.
+In 1929 this group’s hard work bore fruit when the ladies convinced the cities of Bristol, Tennessee and Bristol, Virginia to come together for their first co-owned property: the Bristol Public Library.

-Today, we celebrate the women and men, who, with compassion, energy and vision, assist the Bristol Public Library in fulfilling its mission of “Expanding Minds and Building Community.”
+We celebrate the women and men, who, with compassion, energy and vision, assist the Bristol Public Library in fulfilling its mission of “Expanding Minds and Building Community.”